-Since 1986, we have relied on public and philanthropic support to fund our work.
-It is essential you feel confident in what we do and particularly in how we use your hard earned money.
+We rely on YOUR public and philanthropic donations to fund the majority of our work and so it is essential you feel confident in what we do and particularly in how we use your money.
+Thank you for all your support.

 What we do to ensure your funds are used well